NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 "{Virtue protocol version: 0.1, reply: [nonce, [id, record ]] }\n"

-the protocol makes no assumption regarding the contents or interpretation of a _filter.
+the protocol makes no assumption regarding the contents or interpretation of a _filter_.
 The client and probe must have a prior knowledge of the filter and its interpretaion.